meditationstuff/protocol_1/auxiliary.md

 To the degree you can allow yourself, to the degree you feel it’s safe or safe enough to be moved, to just find yourself doing/moving/vocalizing/twitching/acting/dramatizing/being/expressing/enacting/reenacting/feeling/dreaming/wanting/desiring/indulging, and to allow it to continue, to go with it, to go with the flow of it, do so.

+comment:

+e.g. shoulders hiking up and all manner of things --- you can gently participate, gently facilitate, gently help*; that's not always the right thing to do, but it often is.

+\*(but recommend against pushing, forcing, "making something go," etc., etc.)

 [<a href="#6auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]